passdan/AMR-local-mod/README.md

 ## Edit Slurm submission scripts
 4. An example slurm script defines these parameters:
-  1. workdir:     Location where processing will be performed (advice: use high speed location on your processing node i.e. /tmp)
+   -  workdir:     Location where processing will be performed (advice: use high speed location on your processing node i.e. /tmp)
-  2. installdir:  Location of this github repo on your system
+   - installdir:  Location of this github repo on your system
-  3. resultsdir:  Where do you want the main outputs to be transfered to (not the full working folders & outputs)
+   - resultsdir:  Where do you want the main outputs to be transfered to (not the full working folders & outputs)
-  4. run:         Name of the run for annotation and folder where the fastq files are Default input read location is: `$workdir/$run/fastq`
+   - run:         Name of the run for annotation and folder where the fastq files are Default input read location is: `$workdir/$run/fastq`
 ---

 # Running the pipeline

 Default pipeline is `standard_AMR_wKraken_and_bracken` which will run from raw fastqs to the endpoint.
+Alternatives are to use mid-process data, kraken only etc. by modifying the --pipeline parameter

     Available pipelines:
         - demo: Run a demonstration of AMR++
         - standard_AMR: Run the standard AMR++ pipeline
         - fast_AMR: Run the fast AMR++ pipeline without host removal.
-        - standard_AMR_wKraken: Run the standard AMR++ pipeline with Kraken **NEW** - standard_AMR_wKraken_and_bracken: Run the standard AMR++ pipeline with Kraken AND Bracken
+        - standard_AMR_wKraken: Run the standard AMR++ pipeline with Kraken
+        - **NEW** standard_AMR_wKraken_and_bracken: Run the standard AMR++ pipeline with Kraken AND Bracken

     Available subworkflows:
         - eval_qc: Run FastQC analysis